Heike Baehrens: Career in local politics

-Member of Parliament, 2013–present
+Member of Parliament, 2013–2025

 In the 2013 federal elections, Baehrens moved to the German Bundestag via the SPD state list Baden-Württemberg for the Bundestag constituency Göppingen.
-She has since been a full member of the Bundestag Committee on Health, where she is her parliamentary group's rapporteur on inclusion and European affairs.
-Since 2018, she has also been serving as chairwoman of its Sub-Committee on Global Health.
+In parliament, she was a member of the Committee on Health, where she was her parliamentary group's rapporteur on inclusion and European affairs.
+From 2018 to 2021, she also served as chairwoman of its Sub-Committee on Global Health.

-In addition to her committee assignments, Baehrens serves as Deputy Chairwoman of the German-Korean Parliamentary Group as well as Deputy Speaker of the Baden-Württemberg State Group of the SPD parliamentary group.
-She is a member of the non-partisan Europa-Union Deutschland, which is committed to a federal Europe and a far-reaching European unification process.
+In addition to her committee assignments, Baehrens served as Deputy Chairwoman of the German-Korean Parliamentary Group as well as Deputy Speaker of the Baden-Württemberg State Group of the SPD parliamentary group.
+She was a member of the non-partisan Europa-Union Deutschland, which is committed to a federal Europe and a far-reaching European unification process.

-Since the 2021 elections, Baehrens has been serving as his parliamentary group's spokesperson for health.
-Amid the COVID-19 pandemic in Germany, she joined forces with six other parliamentarians – Dirk Wiese, Dagmar Schmidt, Janosch Dahmen, Till Steffen, Katrin Helling-Plahr and Marie-Agnes Strack-Zimmermann – on a cross-party initiative in 2022 to support legislation that would require all adults to be vaccinated.
+From the 2021 elections, Baehrens served as her parliamentary group's spokesperson for health.
+Amid the COVID-19 pandemic in Germany, she joined forces with six other parliamentarians – Dirk Wiese, Dagmar Schmidt, Janosch Dahmen, Till Steffen, Katrin Helling-Plahr and Marie-Agnes Strack-Zimmermann – on a cross-party initiative in 2022 to support legislation that would have required all adults to be vaccinated.

+In April 2024, Baehrens announced that she would not stand in the 2025 federal elections but instead resign from active politics by the end of the parliamentary term.